duncantmiller/robotics-resources/README.md

 # Technical Courses, Books, and Tutorials on Robotics

 I've been keeping a running list of highly recommended and informative resources that I have come across while learning more about robotics.
 The majority of these resources are all free at least to audit, see note at the bottom about Coursera courses.
+For any resources that are not free - mostly books, I've added a (paid) label.

 ### Contributing
 I hope you find these resources useful as well and if you have any to add that I'm missing please email me at [duncan@rosecityrobotics.com](mailto:duncan@rosecityrobotics.com) or submit a PR to update the [source code](https://github.com/duncantmiller/ai-robotics-resources/blob/main/README.md) for this list.